Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Solution Approach

 Suppose that $\ell(n)$ is the user with the least SINR at the beginning of iteration $n$.
-Then, we compute the parameters $v$ and $\boldsymbol{a}_\text{c}^{(n),\perp}$ according to \eqref{eq:v} and \eqref{eq:3rdLine}, respectively.\\ Using those parameters, we can find the temporary update $\boldsymbol{a}_\text{c}^\text{temp}$ using the current step size.
-This update might lead to an SINR of some user $k$ smaller than $\gamma_\text{c}^\text{min}=\gamma_{\text{c},\ell(n)}$.
+Then, we compute the parameters $v$ and $\bs{a}_\tc^{(n),\perp}$ according to \eqref{eq:v} and \eqref{eq:acnp}, respectively.
+Using these parameters, we can find the temporary update $\bs{a}_\tc^\text{temp}$ using the current step size.
+This update might lead to an SINR of some other user $k$ smaller than $\gamma_\tc^\text{min}=\gamma_{\tc,\ell(n)}$.
 If this is the case, then the update is not successful and the step-size is halved.
-Otherwise, the latter is increased by a factor of 2 and the update is performed as long as it does not drop the resulting minimum common SINR below $\gamma_\text{c}^\text{min}$.\\ The common precoder optimization via the iterative approach presented above can be summarized in the following algorithm
+Otherwise, the latter is increased by a factor of 2 and the update is performed as long as it does not drop the resulting minimum common SINR below $\gamma_\tc^\text{min}$.\\ The common precoder optimization via the iterative approach presented above can be summarized in Algorithm~\ref{alg:IncSINR1}.
+Note that Algorithm~\ref{alg:IncSINR1} calls Algorithm~\ref{alg:IncSINR2} in step 3.